IU Musicology Department’s Italian Program

 Implemented at the invitation of and in collaboration with the city of Ostiglia, the Musicology research program in Italy permits IU graduate students to work with the impressive collection of over 10,000 musical manuscripts and prints, mostly from the eighteenth and nineteenth centuries, hosted at the Greggiati Library.
 The program is entitled Musical Collectorship in Italy in the Eighteenth and Nineteenth Centuries: A Survey of the Greggiati Collection in Ostiglia and a Model of Electronic Research Tool and is broadly conceived to incorporate academic research and the development of a web site that will allow users to interrogate the data on musical collectorship.
 In its final form, the digital tool should be able to connect data from different collections and help reconstruct the dynamics and networks of musical collectorship.
 The project has helped forge or renew connections among the city of Ostiglia, the Department of Musicology, the Center for the History of Music Theory and Literature (CHMTL), the Jacobs School of Music, the Office of the Vice President for Research, and the Office of the Vice President for International Affairs.

 The teaching component of the project involves the training of graduate students in Codicology and Manuscript Description.
-Five students – Karen Anton, Laura Dallman, Matthew Leone, Carolyn McClimon, and Molly Ryan – travelled to Ostiglia in May 2012 and learned about issues of cataloguing and the study of musical sources from Prof. Massimo Ossi.
+Fifteen students have travelled to Ostiglia in the first three years of the program (2012-14) and learned about issues of cataloguing and the study of musical sources from Prof. Massimo Ossi and Prof. Giovanni Zanovello.
 In particular, the course focused on teaching students how to work with manuscripts not only as sources of music and theory, but also as material objects.
-The program was very successful.
-Among the goals achieved during the first year was a better definition of the general planning and logistics, the creation of a sufficiently flexible digital interface for data entry, a first evaluation of the data present in the Italian SBN catalogue (Sistema Bibliotecario Nazionale), and the cataloguing of a first batch of manuscripts with the identification of the paratext elements relevant for the Collectorship project.
-CHMTL is currently working on the creation of an experimental digital platform for demonstrative purposes.
+CHMTL is currently working on the creation of an experimental digital platform to make the data accessible to interested scholars.
 The activity received a good deal of attention, both in Italy and in the USA.
-Italian local media (including Mantuan television stations) covered the project.
+Italian local media (including Mantuan television stations) covered the project each year.